noelregis18/management-system/README.md

 - **12 Sample Rooms** with various capacities and equipment
 - **5 Academic Departments** with complete information
 - **Sample Timetable** with realistic scheduling
+- **Personal 5th Semester CSE B Timetable** pre-loaded

+## 🔧 Troubleshooting

+### Common Issues

+**Application won't start?**
+- Ensure Node.js is installed
+- Run `npm install` to install dependencies
+- Check if port 5173 is available

+**Blank screen?**
+- Wait a few seconds for the app to load
+- Check the terminal for any error messages
+- Try refreshing with `Ctrl+R`

+**Performance issues?**
+- Close unnecessary applications
+- Ensure sufficient RAM (4GB+ recommended)
+- Update to latest Node.js version

+## 🛑 To Stop the Application
+- Close the Electron window
+- Press `Ctrl+C` in the terminal

 ## 🤝 Contributing